drand/drand/cmd/relay-gossip/README.md

 #### With Known Chain Hash

-You do not need to know the full group info to use the pubsub client if you know the chain-hash and an HTTP endpoint then you can request the chain info from the HTTP endpoint, verifying it with the known chain hash:
+You do not need to know the full group info to use the pubsub client if you know the chain hash and an HTTP endpoint then you can request the chain info from the HTTP endpoint, verifying it with the known chain hash:

 ```go
 package main